Card Collection

 Relay authentication

 Notice we are sending the X-Evervault-App-Id and X-Evervault-Api-Key headers to the Relay.
 These headers are used to authenticate the request to the Relay.
-We highly recommend enabling Relay authentication when sending requests to third-party APIs.
+We recommend enabling Relay authentication when sending requests to third-party APIs.

 Customization

-Pre-built themes
+Prebuilt themes

 Custom themes

-You can pass a custom theme as an argument to any of the pre-built themes to extend them.
+You can pass a custom theme as an argument to any of the prebuilt themes to extend them.

-Element Attributes
+Element attributes

-Although you can customize the CSS inside of the iframe, you cannot modify the HTML.
+Although you can customize the CSS inside of the iframe, you can't modify the HTML.
 We know that layout can have a big impact on style definitions and so to help with this, we apply custom attributes to various elements within the iframe.
 These attributes are prefixed with ev-.

-You can see our premade UI Component themes for an example of how these attributes can be used when creating themes.
+You can see our premade UI component themes for an example of how these attributes can be used when creating themes.

 fieldset attributes